 Track down in which step each customer is in

 One of the worst things you can ever do to a customer is to mistake them by somebody else, or provide some information they already have.
-In order to make communication crystal clear, you must make sure you know everything your customer have done.
+In order to make communication crystal clear, you must make sure you know everything your customer has done.

 If you’re starting out, it may not be a good idea to go straight with big platforms.
 They’re good, indeed, but the time they demand to learn every specific tool can be a true pain for you and your team.

 Some other options, on the other hand, create simple and easy-to-use interfaces.
 Drag works from inside your email inbox, turning it into a collaborative space, in which you can transform emails into cards.
-By doing so, your team gains a centralised space in which you can all work together and become customer support masters.
+By doing so, your team gains a centralized space in which you can all work together and become customer support masters.

 Many practices have been polished for a very long time by lots of different professionals.
-By paying attention to these practices, you’re really listening to what those people have struggle to learn one day.
+By paying attention to these practices, you’re really listening to what those people have struggled to learn one day.

 Problems and bugs are common in a SaaS company routine.
 However, avoiding, identifying and solving problems are things every company needs to deal with and prepare themselves on how to make it the best way.
 Any help is necessary.
 So why not asking for feedback from the people who access your software daily?